Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

 \subsection{Adversarial Learning}

-The adversarial learning-based framework includes a generator and a discriminator.
+Adversarial learning-based approaches in graph mining are naturally generalized from similar approaches in the context of i.i.d. data, e.g., ~\cite{celis2019improved,edwards2015censoring}.
+In general, an adversarial learning-based framework includes a generator and a discriminator.
 The generator outputs node embeddings or probabilistic predictions, while the discriminator aims to predict the sensitive feature values based on the generator output.
 The basic rationale here is to play a min-max game between the generator and discriminator.
 When the discriminator fails to predict sensitive feature values, the generator output is regarded as decoupled from the sensitive feature(s)~\cite{DBLP:conf/icml/BoseH19}.
 We present a basic pipeline of adversarial learning-based approaches in Fig.~\ref{adv}.